Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 - JavaScript fundamentals (object, array, conditionals etc).
 - Familiarity with JavaScript ES6 features (class syntax, arrow functions, object destructuring etc).

-> If you are still finding it tough with JavaScript, just read and code along with me.
+> If you are still finding it tough with [any of the JavaScript topics](/blog/object-oriented-programming-javascript/ "oop tutorial"), just read and code along with me.
 I will be explaining every task as we code our React app.

-At the end of this React tutorial, you will be able to build [this Todos App](https://ibaslogic.github.io/simple-todo-app/ "simple react app").
+At the end of this React js tutorial, you will be able to build [this Todos App](https://ibaslogic.github.io/simple-todo-app/ "simple react app").

 ![Todos app design](./images/todos-app.gif)